-This stunning Fall harvest salad features seasonal ingredients and is topped with a delicious maple tahini dressing.
+This delicious fall harvest salad recipe features seasonal ingredients like apple, beet and squash and is topped with creamy maple tahini dressing.

 Bowl of kale salad with squash, beets, brussels sprouts, walnuts and pomegranate.

-If you’re looking for a special salad that’s easy enough for everyday but also a beautiful addition to holiday meals, this is it!
+If you’re looking for a special salad that’s easy enough for an everyday recipe but also makes a beautiful addition to your holiday table, this is it!

-Whether you make this for a healthy meal prep or bring it along to a holiday gathering, it’s a standout salad that’s always a hit!
+Whether you make this for a healthy meal prep, family dinners or bring it along to a holiday gathering, it’s a standout salad that’s sure to be a hit during the fall season or any time of year.

 Ingredient Notes